 We tend to think of the Great Lakes as five separate bodies of freshwater.
-But the Great Lakes are actually very intimately connected.
+But all 5 Great Lakes are very intimately connected to each other.
 The lakes are all part of one big watershed.
 The watershed is an area of land that drains surface water down to a single point.
 In this case, that point is - you guessed it - The Great Lakes.

 Have you ever wondered how big ships travel through the Great Lakes?
 Although the Great Lakes don’t physically touch one another, their waters all flow together in one big system.
-They are connected by close to 5,000 tributaries: a series of smaller lakes, rivers, streams, and straits flowing into larger bodies of water.
+The Great Lakes are connected by close to 5,000 tributaries: a series of smaller lakes, rivers, streams, and straits flowing into larger bodies of water.

 Water in the Great Lakes comes from thousands of streams and rivers covering a watershed area of approximately 520,587 square kilometres (or 201,000 square miles).
-Water eventually flows from one Great Lake to another eastward, ultimately flowing into the Atlantic Ocean.
+The flow of water in the Great Lakes system move from one lake to another eastward, ultimately flowing into the Atlantic Ocean.
 Let’s track the journey of a water droplet from the furthest western point on Lake Superior.

 A single drop of water finds its way into Lake Superior either by rainfall or runoff.
 It takes more than two hundred years to make its way through the Great Lakes system and out to the Atlantic Ocean.